nilanoemi25/CompSysProject/ReadMe.md

 A push notification is enabled for each employee clock in on the mobile phone.

 # Secondly: <br>

+## Version 1 <br>
 The Raspberry PI is linked to Packet Tracer with a network that has an RFID reader and an entrance door. <br>
 I faced challenges retrieving data gathered via the RFID reader from the Iot Manager(Web Server) and so I placed the motion sensor next to the door/RFID reader and got information from the motion sensor instead. <br>
 Next the motion sensor is activated. ( must be activted with ALT ).<br>
 The idea is that when the employee walks in the door (IOT Manager fully set up in Packet Tracer), having successfully passed through the RFID validation the motion sensor actuates the Raspberry PI, which will light up in green AND print all relevant information (temp, humidity, employeeName, employeeId, **currentime stamp**, late/ontime) to the terminal, using the POST API. <br>

+## Version 2 <br>
+The Raspberry PI is linked to Packet Tracer and the RFID reader uses UDP to send the cardID to the PI.  <br>
+The PI reads the temp, humidity and time stamp and sends this data along with RFID card ID to a JSON file.  <br>
+A HTTP thingspeak script reads in this data from the json file and uses logic to determine 1) the name of the employee and 2) whether the employee was late or ontime.  <br>
+Subsequently all this data is sent to ThingsSpeak platform, where it can be viewed and downloaded by the user.  <br>
+The data is also sent to Blynk app with notifications enabled.

+# Additionally:  <br>
 The restAPIs trigger different websites with templates, styled with some CSS, logically diving the data that was gathered from the Raspberry PI.<br>
 ***
 /<br>